Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

 As emphasized in Section \ref{mp_parte2} , there are some methods that can compete with the method proposed in this paper for variable selection in FOSR.
 Through basis expansion of the functional coefficients, FOSR can be dealt with as a conventional regression problem, thus enabling the use of techniques developed for cross-sectional data.
 A relevant fact is that as the coefficients are expanded through basis functions, the characterization of each functional coefficient ($\beta_{l}(.)$) is determined by a distinct group of scalar coefficients ($\bb_{.l }$’s) from the basis expansion.

-Among the methods that can be applied in this context of FOSR with functional coefficients expanded via basis functions, we can highlight LASSO (Least Absolute Shrinkage and Selection Operator) (\cite{lasso}), SCAD (Smoothly Clipped Absolute Deviation) penalized regression (\cite{SCAD}) and MCP (Minimax Concave Penalty) penalized regression (\cite{MCP}), which are regularization and variable selection methods for regression analysis.
-However, when any of these methods are applied to functional regression after the basis expansion of the functional coefficients, the variable selection is not guaranteed since the method will not consider the existence of groups among the scalar coefficients derived from the basis expansions.
-In other words, selection of some of the expansion bases may occur; however, not of the variables, since for that, it would be necessary to zero the functional coefficients as a whole, which would mean to zero together all the scalar coefficients of the expansion of the respective functional coefficient.
+Among the frequentist methods that can be applied in this context of FOSR with functional coefficients expanded via basis functions, we can highlight the \textit{group Least Absolute Shrinkage and Selection Operator} (grLASSO) \citep{groupLASSO}, the \textit{group Smoothly Clipped Absolute Deviation} grSCAD) \citep{microarray} and the \textit{group Minimax Concave Penalty} (grMCP) \citep{Breheny12}.
+These methods are generalizations for group structures and derive from LASSO (Least Absolute Shrinkage and Selection Operator) \citep{lasso}, SCAD (Smoothly Clipped Absolute Deviation) penalized regression \citep{SCAD} and MCP (Minimax Concave Penalty) penalized regression \citep{MCP}, which are regularization and variable selection methods for regression analysis.

-Naturally, when applying a procedure that takes into account the structure in groups in order to simultaneously include or exclude the groups of these scalar coefficients, one truly has a variable selection mechanism for the aforementioned functional structure.
-Fortunately, one can find papers in the literature of linear models that extend the ideas of \cite{lasso}, \cite{SCAD} and \cite{MCP} for the context of selecting groups of variables.
-First, \cite{groupLASSO} proposed \textit{group LASSO} (grLASSO), which performs this type of group selection, and then \cite{microarray} proposed a group selection method which uses the SCAD penalty (grSCAD), while \cite{Breheny12} showed something similar for the MCP penalty (grMCP).
+Thus, the regularization and selection methods in groups described above (grLASSO, grSCAD and grMCP) are considered in this section to carry out a comparative analysis with our proposed method.
+To complete the comparisons with other existing methods, we also consider the Bayesian Group LASSO with Spike and Slab prior (BGLSS) method \citep{grBLASSO}.
+In order to obtain the results of the grLASSO, grSCAD and grMCP models, we used the \texttt{grpreg} function from the \textit{grpreg} package \citep{grpreg} of the R statistical software, while the \texttt{BGLSS} function of the R package \textit{MBSGS} \citep{MBSGS} was used to implement BGLSS.